Collected Works: Art

 More to discover

-You can view further photographs from The Ballad of Sexual Dependency on Vogue.
+View more photographs from The Ballad of Sexual Dependency on Vogue.
 Rebecca Bengal has interviewed Nan Goldin for Vogue, as has Sean O'Hagan for The Observer (UK).
-Articles on The Ballad of Sexual Dependency include those by Hilton Als for The New Yorker, Ken Johnson for The New York Times, and Elyssa Goodman for Hyperallergic.
+Hilton Als has written about the series for The New Yorker, as have Ken Johnson for The New York Times and Elyssa Goodman for Hyperallergic.

 Question of the day